reactjs/react.dev/src/content/learn/preserving-and-resetting-state.md

 <Intro>

-State is isolated between components.
+State is isolated between Components.
 React keeps track of which state belongs to which Component based on their place in the UI tree.
 You can control when to preserve state and when to reset it between re-renders.

 </Intro>

 <YouWillLearn>

 * When React chooses to preserve or reset the state
-* How to force React to reset component's state
+* How to force React to reset Component's state
 * How keys and types affect whether the state is preserved

 </YouWillLearn>